suer/redmine_attachments_size/README.markdown

 Redmine Attachments Size Plugin
 ==============================

-A Redmine plugin to see s attachments sizes.
+A Redmine plugin to see attachments sizes.

 Authors
 -----------------------------